davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 ↩ [*Self-contained objects*][self-contained-objects]

-## Allow choosing the crate type of the standard library?
+## Build both `dylib` and `rlib` variants of the standard library
-[future-crate-type]: #allow-choosing-the-crate-type-of-the-standard-library
+[future-crate-type]: #build-both-dylib-and-rlib-variants-of-the-standard-library

-The standard library supports being built as both a `rlib` and a `dylib`, but only `dylib` is not part of the project's stability guarantee so only an `rlib` is built by build-std.
-This could be relaxed so that a `rlib` and `dylib` are produced by build-std.
+build-std could build both the `dylib` and `rlib` of the standard library.

 ↩ [*Why not produce a `dylib` for the standard library?*][rationale-no-dylib]